Luvandale/Advanced-SQL-practice/README.md

 # Advanced-SQL-practice

-For the practice below, I used the following database: https://drive.google.com/file/d/1-Qsnn3bg0_PYgY5kKJOUDG8xdKLvOLPK/view?usp=sharing
+For the practice below, I used the following database: https://drive.google.com/file/d/1-Qsnn3bg0_PYgY5kKJOUDG8xdKLvOLPK/view?usp=sharing.
+The different questions(as comments) and SQL output are in the respective files.

 I accessed the database through Biq query, which I used to run my SQL queries.